Step-by-Step Guide to Install XCP-ng on Your Server

 Next, select the virtual machine storage to use for storage.
 Our tutorial only installed a single disk, so it defaulted to that.

-If you want to use EXT instead of LVM for local storage, choose that and click Ok.
+If you prefer EXT over LVM for your local storage, select that option and click Ok.

 Next, you can choose to verify the installation media or skip it.
 Verification makes sure that the content on the disk is not corrupted.

 After that, create a password for the root account.
-This is the administrator account that will be used to manage the server.
+This account is your main administrator access for managing the server.

-We’ll also be using automatic DNS configuration.
-In a production environment, these would be static DNS servers.
+We’ll also set up automatic DNS configuration.
+Keep in mind, in a production environment, you’d typically use static DNS servers.

 Then select the city the server will be stationed.

-Next, use NTP to determine the server’s local time and continue.
+We’ll use NTP to set the server’s local time and then continue.

 Next, click Install XCP-ng to begin the installation.
 This will erase all data on the disk you’re installing on.